On the gauge group of Galois objects

 \subsection{Galois objects}

 \begin{defi} Let $H$ be a Hopf algebra, a $H$-\textit{Galois object} of $H$ is an $H$-Hopf--Galois extension $A$ of the ground field $\IC$. \end{defi} Thus for a Galois object the coinvariant subalgebra is the ground field $\IC$.
-Now if $A$ is faithfully flat over $\IC$, then bijectivity of the canonical Galois map implies $\IC = A^{co \, H}$ (cf. \cite[Lem.
-1.11]{Ul89}) and $H$ is faithfully flat over $\IC$ since $A\ot A$ is faithfully flat over $A$.
 Recall from Section \ref{acat} that an $(A,H)$-relative Hopf module $M$ is a right $H$-comodule with a compatible right $A$-module structure.
 That is the action is a morphism of $H$-comodules such that $ \delta^M( ma) = \zero{m} \zero{a} \ot \one{m} \one{a}$ for all $a \in A$, $m\in M$.
 We have the following \cite{schau}: \begin{lem} Let $M$ be an $(A,H)$-relative Hopf module.
 If $A$ is faithfully flat over $\IC$, the multiplication induces an isomorphism

 whose inverse is $M \ni m \mapsto \zero{m} \tuno{\one{m}} \ot \tdue{\one{m}} \in M^{co \, H} \ot A$. \end{lem} With coaction $\delta^A : A \to A\ot H$, $\delta^A(a) = \zero{a}\ot\one{a}$, and translation map $\tau : H \to A \ot A$, $\tau(h)=\tuno{h}\ot\tdue{h}$, for the Ehresmann--Schauenburg bialgebroid of a Galois object, being $B=\IC$ one has (see also \cite[Def.
 3.1]{schau}):